themaroqa/themaroqa/README.md

 My gist repo: https://gist.github.com/themaroqa

-Working as a devops technical lead in iSolutions.
+Working as a Product Owner in iSolutions.

-Focus on CI/CD and automation in general.
+I believe CI/CD and automation in general will save our lifes.

 Passionate on soccer and boardgames (not together 😆)